daattali/daattali.github.io/draft-shiny-data-storage.md

 # Basic Shiny app without data storage

-To demonstrate how to store data using each storage types, we'll start with a simple form-submission Shiny app that collects some information from the user, stores their response, and shows all previous responses.
-Initially the app will only save responses within its R session, and we will learn how to modify the app to use each different storage type.
+To demonstrate how to store data using each storage type, we'll start with a simple form-submission Shiny app that collects some information from the user, stores their response, and shows all previous responses.
+Initially the app will only save responses within its R session, and we will later learn how to modify the app to use each different storage type.
 Here is the code for the basic app that we will be using as our starting point.

 ~~~
 library(shiny)